eshun/Luckysheet/docs/about/sponsor.md

 ### What's the difference between Patreon and OpenCollective?

-Funds donated via Patreon go directly to support mengshukeji's work on Luckysheet.
+Funds donated via Patreon go directly to support mengshukeji's work on sheet.
 Funds donated via OpenCollective are managed with transparent expenses and will be used for compensating work and expenses for core team members or sponsoring community events.
 Your name/logo will receive proper recognition and exposure by donating on either platform.

 ## Sponsors List